enespada/CLI-nest-genesis/README.md

 [![NPM](https://img.shields.io/badge/npm-v9.6.7-%232C8EBB.svg?logo=npm&logoColor=white)](https://www.npmjs.com/) [![MIT License](https://img.shields.io/badge/License-MIT-green.svg)](https://choosealicense.com/licenses/mit/) [![NodeJS](https://img.shields.io/badge/node.js-v18.17.1-6DA55F?logo=node.js&logoColor=white)](https://nodejs.org/en/)

-# CLI One Kenobi
+# CLI Nest Genesis

-The CLI One Kenobi simplifies the creation of NestJS projects with a robust 3-tier architecture following best practices.
+The CLI Nest Genesis simplifies the creation of NestJS projects with a robust 3-tier architecture following best practices.
 It eases the initial setup, allowing you to focus on implementing your business logic instead of dealing with basic project structure and configuration.
-It also ensures that your project is ready to run on Node.js 18.17.1, the latest stable release.
+It also ensures that your project is ready to run on Node.js 20.9.0, the latest stable release.

 ## Main Features

 3-Tier Architecture: It promotes a structure organized in three layers: Controllers, Services and Repositories.
 This architecture improves the modularity and maintainability of your application.

-Node.js 18.17.1: Take advantage of the latest Node.js features and performance improvements to develop faster and more efficient applications.
+Node.js 20.9.0: Take advantage of the latest Node.js features and performance improvements to develop faster and more efficient applications.

 Predefined Configuration: Initial configuration for databases, logging, and exception handling.
 Saves time on initial configuration.